Who do you think you are?

 The next generation

 When she attended university, she never did make that identity transition: in her mind, she was a server giving university a try rather than a student (with all the commitments and potential activities that this might entail) who had a part-time job as a server.
-Irrespective of her reasons for doing so, she was done with university after a year, even though she did quite well while there.
+Irrespective of her reasons for doing so, she was done with university after a year, even though she did quite well there.

 How to kick “the habit”

-I once read some article about quitting smoking.
+I once read an article about quitting smoking.
 For most people to be able to “kick the habit” for all time, it said, it’s fundamentally necessary to identify as a non-smoker.
 Not so for everyone, but for most.
 The way I understand it, “I am a non-smoker” sends a decidedly different message to one’s subconscious than does “I am choosing not to smoke” (to which the subconscious responds, “Do you mean for today?
 This week?
 This month?
 You’re not fooling anyone here.”).

 Cigarettes have never appealed to me, although I would love to keep smoking my pipe and the odd cigar.
 However, my lung health (two bouts of pneumonia and chronic, albeit well-controlled, asthma) says otherwise.
 Often, when I’m getting medical tests done, I’m asked, “Do you smoke?”
 I can honestly answer, “No,” as I haven’t touched tobacco in five years.